janelim0414/coms6111_p1/README.md

   - beta = 0.75 -- boosts relevant document terms
   - gamma = 0.15 -- reduces non-relevant document terms
 3. Selecting and Updating Query Terms
-- Extract words from titles and snippets of search results
+- Extracts words from titles and snippets of search results
-- Calculate term weights with Rocchio's and rank them by their weights
+- Calculates term weights with Rocchio's and TF-IDF, and ranks them by their weights
-- Filter out stopwords and existing query terms
+- Filters out stopwords and existing query terms
-- Append up to two new words with the highest weight
+- Appends up to two new words with the highest weight
-- Reorder query terms based on their weights, minus the original query (always placed first)
+- Reorders query terms based on their weights, minus the original query (always placed first)

 ### Environment Variables (API Key & Engine ID)
 API Key = AIzaSyD5f6JL4kwoZhmlZWCXrEFgFUxcFgsFn-U \